Price-Prediction-Model-Org/Price-Prediction-Model-Group/README.md

 The pricing information includes: timestamp, high, low, open, volumefrom, volumeto, and close.
 We will most likely save all the data, but only use one of the pricing metrics to train the model.

 # ETL proccess
+The API data includes timestamp, high, low, open, volumefrom, volumeto, and close. in addition to these columns, we've created a coin,

 # Data storage
 * We used Heroku Postgres to store data for our app.